spen2005/pitching_tracker/README.md

 Start Predictions:

 After the training is complete, you can use the trained model for pitching tracking.
+It would generate a trajectory video and blender scene.
 ```bash Copy code
 python main.py
 ```